facebook/chef-utils/README_grocery_delivery.txt

 Ohai!

-Welcome to grocery_delivery, software to keep cookbooks and roles in sync between an SVN repo and a chef server.
+Welcome to grocery_delivery, software to keep cookbooks and roles in sync between a VCS repo and a chef server.
 The idea is that if you have multiple, distinct Chef instances that should all be identical, they can all run this script in cron.
 The script uses proper locking, so you should be able to run it even every minute.